q0952/Python_self_learning/README.md

 # Milestones_of_Python_self_learning
 Recording my learning steps.
 Inside this repository are codes from my self-learning work.
 For documenting and sharing if someone else need it as well.

+2022/1/13
+Uploaded: "count_by_find.py".
+Mastering the flow-control order as well.

 2022/1/12
 Uploaded: "gcd_check.py", "eval_loop.py", "newton_method.py", "while_flow_control.py".
 Get myself used to the flow control order such like "while", "for", very clearly understood.